-- (7) Represents exercise by the NEO of the unvested portion all stock options, the vesting of which would have been accelerated upon termination of employment due to death. - (8) Represents exercise by the NEO of the unvested portion of all stock options, the vesting of which would have been accelerated under our Executive Severance Plan. - (9) Represents payments under our Executive Severance Plan of amounts equal to 100% of the employer portion of premiums for continued health and dental plan participation under COBRA for the NEO and his or her qualified beneficiaries for a one-year period. - (10) Represents payments under our Executive Severance Plan of an amount equal to 100% of the employer portion of premiums for continued health and dental plan participation under COBRA for the NEO and his or her qualified beneficiaries for an 18-month period. - (11) Represents the issuance of shares of Common Stock in respect of the unvested portion of any outstanding RSUs scheduled to vest based solely on the passage of time within 12 months following termination of employment, the vesting of which would have been accelerated under our Executive Severance Plan. - (12) Represents the issuance of shares of Common Stock in respect of all unvested RSUs, the vesting of which would have been accelerated upon a termination due to death. - (13) Represents the issuance of shares of Common Stock in respect of all unvested RSUs, the vesting of which would have been accelerated under our Executive Severance Plan.
+- (7) Represents exercise by the NEO of the unvested portion all stock options, the vesting of which would have been accelerated upon termination of employment due to death. - (8) Represents exercise by Mr. Casady of the unvested portion of all stock options, the vesting of which would have been accelerated under our Executive Severance Plan.
+The terms of stock option awards granted to Mr. Casady in 2010, 2012, and 2013 provide for accelerated vesting on a "single trigger" basis.
+The exercise of the unvested portion of these awards, the vesting of which would have been accelerated upon a change-in-control, would represent \$3,950,707. - (9) Represents payments under our Executive Severance Plan of amounts equal to 100% of the employer portion of premiums for continued health and dental plan participation under COBRA for the NEO and his or her qualified beneficiaries for a one-year period. - (10) Represents payments under our Executive Severance Plan of an amount equal to 100% of the employer portion of premiums for continued health and dental plan participation under COBRA for the NEO and his or her qualified beneficiaries for an 18-month period. - (11) Represents exercise by the NEO of the unvested portion of all stock options, the vesting of which would have been accelerated under the Executive Severance Plan. - (12) Represents the issuance of shares of Common Stock in respect of the unvested portion of any outstanding RSUs scheduled to vest based solely on the passage of time within 12 months following termination of employment, the vesting of which would have been accelerated under our Executive Severance Plan. - (13) Represents the issuance of shares of Common Stock in respect of all unvested RSUs, the vesting of which would have been accelerated upon a termination due to death. - (14) Represents the issuance of shares of Common Stock in respect of all unvested RSUs, the vesting of which would have been accelerated under our Executive Severance Plan. - (15) Represents the exercise by Mr. Moore of the unvested portion of all stock options, the vesting of which would have been accelerated under our Executive Severance Plan.
+The terms of stock option awards granted to Mr. Moore in 2010, 2012, and 2013 provide for accelerated vesting on a "single trigger" basis.
+The exercise of the unvested portion of these awards, the vesting of which would have been accelerated upon a change-in-control, would represent \$2,064,403.